gurmeetsaran/mocksmith/README.md

 assert 0 <= mock_order.discount_rate <= 0.3
 ```

-## Migration Guide from V2 to V3
+## Migration Guide

 ### Breaking Changes

-V3 introduces a critical breaking change to prevent confusion and subtle bugs:
+This version introduces a critical breaking change to prevent confusion and subtle bugs:

 1. **Direct class imports are removed** - `from mocksmith import VARCHAR` no longer works
 2. **Only factory functions are available** - Use `Varchar()`, not `VARCHAR()`